andrewacashner/hearingfaithms/chapters/chapter-3.md

 lift us up to heaven.
 'Therefore,' says Saint Anselm, 'God was made man, in order that man might be made God.'"
 [@Lapide:Gospels19C, 670, on Lk 2:7:
-"Depressit se in terram et carnem, ut nos eveheret in cœlum. *Ideo*, ait S.
+"Depressit se in terram et carnem, ut nos eveheret in coelum. *Ideo*, ait S.
 Anselm, *Deus factus est homo, ut homo fieret Deus*."]
 This central theology of Christianity is represented in the poem through the musical concept of a contrapuntal voice exchange.